pimeleon/build-pimeleon/docs/getting-started/first-build.md

 ## Next Steps

 Congratulations!
-You've successfully built and deployed your first Pi Router image. 🎉
+You've successfully built and deployed your first Pimeleon image. 🎉

 Now you can: